Best Audio Interface for Beginners: Top Picks for High-Quality Sound

 MIDI and bundled software/extras: what to expect

-Most audio interfaces come equipped with MIDI (Musical Instrument Digital Interface) capabilities, allowing you to connect and control Virtual Instruments (VSTi), external synthesizers, keyboards, and other MIDI-enabled instruments.
+Most audio interfaces come equipped with Musical Instrument Digital Interface (MIDI) capabilities, allowing you to connect and control Virtual Instruments (VSTi), external synthesizers, keyboards, and other MIDI-enabled instruments, making it an audio interface with MIDI capabilities.

 Additionally, many audio interfaces also come bundled with software and extras such as virtual instrument plugins, effects processors, and recording/editing software.
 These can be valuable tools to enhance your recordings and expand your creative possibilities.